Algae Control 101: How to prevent algae in an aquarium?

 Algae removal techniques should not be the default method to keep a tank algae free.
 The cleanest tanks are where algae does not spawn in the first place.
 This means avoiding the key triggers for algae - nitrogenous waste, ammonia, unhealthy plants.
 Read more on algae triggers here.

 Maintaining good plant health, and stable parameters are important as it allows plants to grow consistently healthy.
-Each time growth parameters are changed drastically, plants have to re-program their enzymes to optimize for new conditions.
-This can lead to premature shedding of old growth or melting of portions of the plant.
-In such cases, replanting the healthy tops and discarding the deteriorating bottoms is important.
+Healthy plants produce anti-microbial chemicals that prevent pathogens and algae from attacking the plant.
+However, each time growth parameters are changed drastically, plants have to channel energy instead to re-program their enzymes to optimize for new conditions.

 Most planted tanks produce a lot of organic debris that can trigger algae.
 Having shrimps, snails and microfauna that quickly break down and digest these smaller pieces of organic material is tremendously useful.
 Regular vacuuming of the top surface of the substrate also important; using a turkey blaster to stir up only the top most layer of the substrate while hovering a siphon above is an easy way to accomplish this.